 Claire is a member of the Chartered Institute of Public Relations and has been on the Local Public Services Committee since 2016.

 Claire Melia-Tompkins MCIPR

-Claire is the outgoing Chair of the CIPR’s LPS group (2016-2017) and has previously served as its Honorary Secretary of CIPR’s Local Public services group.
-She has been a member of the committee since 2012 and a member of the CIPR and the group since starting her career as a communications assistant 12 years ago.
+Claire served as Chair of the CIPR’s Local Public Services group (2016-2017) and has previously served as its Honorary Secretary.
+She has been a member of the committee since 2012 and a member of the CIPR and the group since starting her career as a communications assistant.

 She currently works on the senior leadership team for Action for Children, a national charity, heading up stakeholder communications.
 She has worked as the Strategic Lead for internal and change communications at Camden Council and has had previous roles at Brent Council, Ofsted, Haringey Council, Lambeth Council and Harrow Council.
 Claire’s professional public sector communications career has covered a variety of disciplines including media relations, marketing, change communications, events management, campaign development and management, crisis communications and strategy.

 Claire has a real passion for ensuring that communications professionals in the public sector have a voice and wants to highlight the hard work and dedication of the sector and achievements celebrated.
 She said: “I joined the LPS group to network and learn from others in the sector.
-As time has gone on I have realised how important it is for communications professionals in the public sector to have a voice, to be represented and their hard work celebrated, which is why I joined finally joined the committee.
+As time has gone on I have realised how important it is for communications professionals in the public sector to have a voice, to be represented and their hard work celebrated, which is why I finally joined the committee.
 We work in constantly challenging times and it is fantastic that there is a CIPR group that understands this and supports its members.”

-Claire is also a member of the Institute of Direct and Digital Marketing (IDM) and a co-opted committee member of the CIPR Marketing Communications group.
+Claire is also a member of the Institute of Direct and Digital Marketing (IDM) and a committee member of the CIPR Marketing Communications group.

 Wendy Moran FCIPR